WebFiori/docs/database.md

 ### Retrieving Records

-After executing a select query in the database, we would like to get the result of the query.
-To get query result, the method [`Database::getLastResultSet()`](https://webfiori.com/docs/webfiori/database/Database#getLastResultSet).
+To get query result, the method [`Database::getLastResultSet()`](https://webfiori.com/docs/webfiori/database/Database#getLastResultSet) can be used.
 This metho will return an object of type [`ResultSet`](https://webfiori.com/docs/webfiori/database/ResultSet).

 ``` php